Skip to main content

 What Happens After You File a Dispute?

-Once you raise a dispute, your bank starts looking into the matter.
+Once a dispute is raised, your bank initiates an investigation into the issue.
 They may give you a temporary refund while they check things out.
 Next, the bank contacts the seller’s bank and asks them to provide proof of the transaction.
-The seller then gets a few weeks — usually 30 to 45 days — to respond.
-After getting all the information from both sides, the bank reviews it and makes a final decision.
+The seller is typically given a response window of 30 to 45 days.
+Once all relevant information is collected from both parties, the bank conducts a thorough review and issues a final decision.
 If the charge truly was a mistake or fraud, your bank will give you a full refund.
 If not, the original amount will stay on your card statement.

 Tips to Avoid Credit Card Disputes